 A native of Louisiana, Russell Kirkham grew up hunting and fishing on the bayous where he learned to butcher and cook the wild game he caught.
 As his passion for culinary knowledge grew, he looked to his grandmothers for inspiration. (click “read more” above)

+They taught him an appreciation for cooking traditional Cajun food as well as the importance of seasonal, fresh ingredients.
 At 18 Chef Russell was given the opportunity to work in his first professional kitchen at the Atrium Hotel, which is the only full-service hotel in Monroe, Louisiana.
 After working for several years honing his skills and creativity Chef Russell moved to Houston to attend the prestigious Art Institute of Houston in pursuit of a culinary arts degree.
 While in school, he was exposed to Houston’s rich and varied culinary and restaurant environment.
 Since graduating Chef Russell has had the opportunity to work at many well-known Houston restaurants including Noe Restaurant, Max’s Wine Dive, Brasserie Max & Julie, Beaver’s, Feast, and Divino Italian Restaurant.
 Chef Russell brings his passion for classic French food highlighting seasonal, fresh ingredients to Artisans.

 Kali Sellars is an Alaskan native and began her career in 2007 with a contagious enthusiasm for the event planning world.